 Alternatively, you can take a bus to Chiang Khong yourself, cross the border into Laos and buy tickets for the boat trip there.
 This is the cheaper but less smooth option.
 Mekong Smile Cruise offers a package including pick-up from Chiang Rai, hotel and a stop at the Pak Ou Caves for 200 USD.
 Learn more about the journey in this post.

-I wasn’t sure how I could fit everything in, especially since almost all of Chiang Rai’s top attractions are quite far-flung.
-The White Temple, Blue Temple and Black House are all on the outskirts of Chiang Rai, but most of the other attractions are even further away.
+I wasn’t sure how I could fit everything in, especially since almost all of the best Chiang Rai attractions are quite far-flung.
+The White Temple, Blue Temple and Black House are all on the outskirts of Chiang Rai, and most of the other attractions are even farther away.

-If you want to travel independently, it’s entirely possible to see all of Chiang Rai’s attractions on your own.
+If you want to travel independently, it’s entirely possible to see all of the best Chiang Rai attractions on your own.
 You can catch a bus to some of the closer sights such as the White Temple, hire a driver for a day, or ride a scooter.

 That said, overall I had an incredible time and will definitely return to experience more of the amazing things to do in Chiang Rai.

-I especially enjoyed the way these surreal artworks stood next to amazing, historic monuments.
+I especially enjoyed the way these surreal artworks stood next to amazing historic monuments.
 Make sure you also experience more of the region’s natural beauty with some waterfall hopping and hill treks!
 For such a small place, there are numerous fun things to do in Chiang Rai.
 Happy travels!

 Like This Article?
-Pin it!
+Pin It!